mui/material-ui/docs/src/pages/components/icons/icons.md

 The safest is option 1 but option 2 can yield the best experience.
 Make sure you follow the [minimizing bundle size guide](/guides/minimizing-bundle-size/#option-2) before using the second approach.
-We encourage the configuration of a Babel plugin.
+The configuration of a Babel plugin is encouraged.

 ### More SVG icons